 Alex Cohen is a licensed clinical psychologist who focuses on understanding and improving the lives of individuals with serious mental illnesses.
 His work focuses on adapting biobehavioral technologies, notably automated computerized analysis of natural behavior, for assessing a wide range of clinical issues, including suicidality, depression, psychosis, mania and anxiety.
 His work has been featured in top psychology and psychiatry scientific journals, and he has received funding at the state, federal and international levels.
-For his efforts, he was recently awarded the 2016 LSU Rainmaker award for mid-career scholar.
+For his efforts, he was recently awarded the 2021 Lewis Opler prize from the International Society for CNS Clinical Trials.

 Current Research Projects

 Dr. Alex Cohen’s research involves developing digital phenotyping tools.
 His focus is on integrating complex and voluminous data, notably involving speech, language, facial expression and movement, using multimodal machine learning analytic methods.
 Particular care is spent ensuring these solutions are meaningfully linked to clinical phenomenon, and are also reliable, valid, culturally sensitive, transparent and explainable.

 Dr. Cohen has several public and private sector collaborations meant to accelerate biobehavioral technologies beyond “proof of concept”.
 Some of these tools are meant to support clinical trials, and others are meant to support clinical decision-making by patients and their treatment teams.
 He is helping to integrate these tools into several public community mental health systems.
 Intellectual property from these efforts have been commercialized and licensed to an LSU startup company.

 Dr. Cohen is also involved in several international and multidisciplinary consortia.
 These projects use a variety of “small” and “big” data approaches.